bstollnitz/aml_online_endpoint/README.md

 Activate conda environment:

 ```
-conda activate aml-managed-endpoint-mlflow
+conda activate aml-online-endpoint-mlflow
 ```

 # Train locally

 Open the 'endpoint-1/src/train.py` file and press F5.
 An 'endpoint-1/model' is created with the trained model.
+Repeat for endpoint 2.

 # Deploy in the cloud